XKnucklesX/Offit/README.md

 Special Thanks:
-*Thanks to EvilSeph and the Bukkit community. - Bukkit = Main/Starter *Thanks to Md_5 and the Spigot Community.     - Spigot = Faster/Less lag
+Thanks to EvilSeph and the Bukkit community. - Bukkit = Main/Starter.
+Thanks to Md_5 and the Spigot Community.     - Spigot = Faster/Less lag.
-*Thanks to ____ and the Offit Community.      - Offit =  Faster(Then bukkit)/Configurable
+Thanks to ____ and the Offit Community.      - Offit =  Faster(Then bukkit)/Configurable.

 Also a very very private thanks to md_5 for making me think of creating it with his Spigot Add on and explaining what his and bukkit are in a cool way.

-*Bukkit - Pasta
+Bukkit - Pasta.
-*Spigot - Sauce
+Spigot - Sauce.
-*Office - Sauce
+Office - Sauce.